bpardee/data_seeder/README.md

       }
     }

-The first line in a file can define the config attributes associated with the file.
+The cfg file defines the config attributes associated with the file.
+This contents of this file should eval to a hash.
 For this seed file, the key_attribute says that it will use the 'code' attribute to lookup existing records (defaults to 'id') and the line function defines how the line is converted to an attribute hash defining the instance.

-Since the first line can get a little busy with config information, you can also store your config in a separate .cfg file with the same name.
-This contents of this file should eval to a hash.
-The above config line would be equivalent to a db/seed/countries.cfg file with the following:

 Running rake db:seed will result in the following output: